 **unproved technically recoverable

 In terms of oil reserves, Mexico is third among Latin American countries, after Venezuela and Brazil.
 According to information presented in [3], as of the beginning of 2021, oil reserves totalled 5.786 billion barrels.
 According to BP's report, from 2000 to 2020, total proven oil reserves decreased from 24.6 to 6.1 billion barrels in 2020 [6].
-In a prospective survey by the Secretaria de Energia, proven reserves of traditional oil in Mexico in 2017 were estimated at 7.04 billion barrels, and at 6.46 billion barrels in 2018 [7].
+According to the National Hydrocarbons Commission, proven reserves of traditional oil in Mexico in 2024 were estimated at 5.978 billion barrels.

 Mexico has large reserves of shale (tight) oil – around 13.1 billion barrels according to 2013 data [8].
 The country also has small reserves of extra-heavy oil, estimated at the end of 2008 at approximately 1 million barrels (6 million barrels – original reserves) [9].